Creative Ways to Use Your Interactive Whiteboard

 - The activity must be able to be completed in one class period

 - The activity must cover all important learning objectives and/or vocabulary for a unit

 Capture lessons using screen recording tools

 Being able to make a lesson more interactive through your IWB’s tools is a huge boon to engagement in your classroom, but being able to capture the learning experience to share with students is even better.
 Many of the IWB software tools include a screen recording tool, complete with audio capture via the computer’s microphone, but there are also tons of free screen recording tools available on the web.
-Jing, Screencast-o-Matic or Quicktime X included with new Macs are all ways to capture what’s happening on your computer screen.
+Snagit, Screencast-o-Matic or Quicktime X included with new Macs are all ways to capture what’s happening on your computer screen.
 Have students capture what they’re doing on their computers, or capture something on your own machine, and then embed the video into your flipchart, notebook or other IWB presentation software.
 Now you’ve got powerful firsthand full video learning experiences embedded directly into your lesson!

 DON’T JUST TAKE MY WORD FOR IT

 NEA member Josh Smeader, 6th grade social studies and science teacher in Mattawan, Michigan is new to interactive whiteboards, but has already discovered the key to making them work with his students: